2.2.2 Civil Law Structure

-Cathedral of Our Lady of the Angels.
-The Roman Catholic Archbishop of Los Angeles, a corporation sole (RCALAcorp) incorporated under the laws of the State of California and under the control of the archbishop, is the corporate entity that generally holds formal legal title to the real property and other physical assets of the parishes; a separate corporation sole under the control of the archbishop holds the assets of the Cathedral of Our Lady of the Angels.
-See the
+Cathedral of Our Lady of the Angels is a separate civil corporation sole.
+The Roman Catholic Archbishop of Los Angeles, a corporation sole (RCALAcorp) incorporated under the laws of the State of California and under the control of the archbishop, is the corporate entity that generally holds formal legal title to the real property and other physical assets of the parishes.
+See the Archdiocese of Los Angeles Organization Chart – Canonical Structure and the

 Civil Overview section (under Canonical and Civil Organization).